atl97853/computer-science-self-learning/06_software_construction_6031/01_static_typing/01_static_typing.md

 But software engineering is not hacking.
 Engineers are pessimists:
 - Good: write a little bit at a time, testing as you go. (in a future class, we'll talk about test-first programming).
 - Good: document the assuptions that your code depends on.
-- Good: defend your cade against stupidity, *especially your own, static checking helps with that.*
+- Good: defend your code against stupidity, *especially your own, static checking helps with that.*

 *Assumptions that aren't self-documenting* in the code would have to be documented using comments in the code instead.